mganahl/PyTeN/README.md

 ```
 to do the evolution.

-The above examples-scripts are commented to explain the individual steps and help you to get started with new models.
+Some of the above examples-scripts are commented to explain the individual steps and help you to get started with new models.
 ### Getting help
 There is currently no documentation, but most methods have docstring explaining what they do.